erikbenedict/squad-sync/README.md

         npm run install

-- This app uses MongoDB to store data.
+- This app uses MongoDB to store it's data.
 You can set up your database with a free account from: https://www.mongodb.com/atlas/database.
 - Create an env file in the root of the server directory and set JWT_SECRET to a string of your choice.
 - After the dependencies have been installed, run the command: